wing5wong/artisan-whs-static/source/_staff/2026-02-02_mr-leon-cable.md

 on_leave: false
 house: Awa
 positions:
-  - title: Performing Arts Technician
+  - title: Sound and Lighting Technician
     department: Support and Ancillary
 ---